Democratic Kampuchea: Constitution

-Organisation of Democratic Kampuchea
+Organisation

-In January 1976, the Communist Party of Kampuchea (CPK) promulgated the Constitution of Democratic Kampuchea.
-The Constitution provided for a Kampuchean People's Representative Assembly (KPRA) to be elected by secret ballot in direct general elections and a State Praesidium to be selected and appointed every five years by the KPRA.
+In 5 January 1976, the Communist Party of Kampuchea (CPK) promulgated the Constitution of Democratic Kampuchea.
+The constitution provided for a Kampuchean People's Representative Assembly (KPRA) to be elected by secret ballot in direct general elections and a State Praesidium to be selected and appointed every five years by the KPRA.
 The KPRA met only once, a three-day session in April 1976.
 However, members of the KPRA were never elected, as the Central Committee of the CPK appointed the chairman and other high officials both to it and to the State Praesidium.
 Plans for elections of members were discussed, but the 250 members of the KPRA were in fact appointed by the upper echelon of CPK.